KyleMcClay/python_dsa/pages/BFS_vs_DFS.md

 Given target = 20, return false.

 ### Sample Data

+If you want to try this problem out for yourself use the sample data :)

 matrix = [ <br />
 [1,   4,  7, 11, 15] <br />
 [2,   5,  8, 12, 19] <br />